lostdutchman/TriCityMonsters/README.md

 # TriCityMonsters
-Spooktober Visual Novel Jam 2021
+A game made in less than 1 month for the Spooktober Visual Novel Jam 2021

+Copyright Lostdutchman Software 2021